slowestmonkey/podcut/podcut.md

 ## Possible bottlenecks:

-- Transcription time and cost.
-"Descript" allows only 30h for PRO version per month which is not nearly enough.

 - Bard and ChatGPT cannot provide the timeframes on abstract topics that precisely
   - It can barely divide the text but also a lot of context and background is lost